-Extension of Energization Deadlines
+Extension of Energization Deadline

-Per the current REC Contract, Distributed Generation systems must be Energized (Part II Verified) within 18 months of the system's Trade Date.
-Similarly, Community Solar projects must be Energized within 2 years of the system's Trade Date.
-While most systems meet their scheduled energization deadline, some systems require extensions under the REC contract if this deadline cannot be met.
-The Offeror must keep track of granted extensions and updated scheduled energization deadlines for all systems in the Program, and support the Agency in ensuring extensions for systems that have not yet Energized are granted prior to the scheduled energization deadline.
+Per the REC Contract, Distributed Generation systems must be Energized (Part II Verified) within 12 months of the system's Trade Date.
+Similarly, Community Solar projects must be Energized withing 18 months of the system's Trade Date.
+While most systems meet their scheduled energization deadline, many systems require extensions under the REC contract if this deadline cannot be met.
+The Offeror must keep track of granted extensions, updated scheduled energization deadlines for all systems in the Program, and support the Agency in ensuring extensions for systems that have not yet Energized are granted prior to the scheduled energization deadline.